-This short paper does not address the failings of the Act, although change is clearly required.
-Rather, this report will use advice activity focussed on and around offences under the PFEA to consider the feasibility of establishing an annual count.
-This count has two elements: the incidence of prosecutions under the Act, and evidence of offences committed under the Act.
-The two elements are deemed essential in order to highlight the disparity between convictions under the Act and a measure of problems that tenants are encountering.
+This report updates the original count of advice activity focussed on and around offences under the PfEA to reveal the year-on-year trend from 2021 to 2022.
+The counts have two elements: the incidence of prosecutions under the Act, and evidence of offences committed under the Act.
+The two elements are deemed essential in order to highlight the disparity between convictions under the Act and the scale of problems that renters are encountering.